xiangqian122/matsdp/README.rst.txt

  * from matsdp.apt import apt_plot

 ======
-tests
+Tests
 ======
 To run the tests.
-Please run the runtest.py.
+Please run the runtests.py.